- Academy Color Encoding System (ACES)

-Why do we get an extra bounce ?
+Why do we get a better global illumination ?

-Thanks to ACES we have changed the primaries of our scene and we got an extra bounce in our render.
+Thanks to ACES we have changed the primaries of our scene and we got a better GI in our render.
 We can do the same process in Nuke to analyze what is actually happening :

 - On the left, we have a pure green constant at 0,1,0.

 - We convert it from sRGB to ACEScg using an OCIOColorSpace node.

 Here is another way of explaining it :

 - On the left, we have a green primary in the sRGB/Rec.709 color space.

 - Using a 3D LUT to switch from sRGB to ACEScg, this color with unique XY coordinates has been converted.